mongoose-os-apps/losant-temp-sensor/README.md

-# Graphing Temperature on Losant with Mongoose OS
+#  Sending ESP Temperature to Losant using Mongoose OS

 ![My Graph](/graph.png)

 This app lets you configure your device to publish its **temperature readings** to **Losant** via MQTT periodically.
+The above picture shows the graph of my ESP32 temperature readings recorded via this app.

 ## Tested Hardware
 - ESP32